-Some children are born with a condition called congenital ptosis – in which the upper eyelid on one or both sides hang down lower than is normal and can interfere with your child’s vision.
+Some children are born with a condition called congenital ptosis – in which the upper eyelid on one or both sides hangs down lower than is normal and can interfere with your child’s vision.
 If you have noticed that your child has a droopy eyelid on one side, which can present at birth or within the first few years of life, then your child may have congenital ptosis.

 Evaluation of Congenital Ptosis